Judicator (band)

-Judicator is an American power metal band based out of Salt Lake City, Utah, Goodyear, Arizona, and Los Angeles, California.
+Judicator is an American power metal band based in Salt Lake City, Utah, Goodyear, Arizona, and Los Angeles, California.
 The band was formed in 2012 after singer/songwriter John Yelland met guitarist/songwriter Alicia Cordisco at a Blind Guardian concert two years prior.
-The band has released six full-length albums, King of Rome, Sleepy Plessow, At the Expense of Humanity, The Last Emperor, Let There be Nothing, The Majesty of Decay and one EP, Coping Mechanism.
+The band has released seven full-length albums, King of Rome, Sleepy Plessow, At the Expense of Humanity, The Last Emperor, Let There be Nothing, The Majesty of Decay and Concord, and one EP, Coping Mechanism.
 The band's lyrics center primarily on history, faith, and existentialism.

 History

 Formation and time as a two-person project (2012-2015)

 Judicator was formed in 2012 after singer/songwriter John Yelland met guitarist/songwriter Alicia Cordisco at a Blind Guardian concert two years prior.
-They released their debut album King of Rome under Masters of Metal Productions in October of 2012.
+They released their debut album King of Rome under Masters of Metal Productions in October 2012.
 The album follows the rise of Napoléon Bonaparte and his eventual defeat during the War of the Seventh Coalition at Waterloo.
 The album was met with generally favorable reviews.

 On June 4, 2013, their second studio album Sleepy Plessow was released; it details Prussian history and culminates with the life and death of Frederick the Great.
 The album received mixed reviews.
 Metal Music Archives gave it 4.5/5 rating, complimenting its use of harsh vocals and more complex song arrangements.
 Hard Rock Haven gave the album a 5/10 and described it as "hit or miss", while Slug Magazine criticized the album for sounding "like it was only partially finished, hampered by flat production and a rote, repetitive take on typical power metal riffs."